margesh/linux_commands_assignments/README.md

 * System health is monitored continuously.
 * User access is secure and compliant with password policies.
 * Backups run automatically every week and are verified for integrity.

-The environment is now **secure, reliable, and production-ready** for Sarah and Mike.